 It's 2021 be encouraged!

-I then saw an instagram post for online class at BGB focused on Black Artists.
-I applied and was accepted.
-It was the container I needed.
-I was holding space for others in my group and I could come to "Our Space" at BGB and have space held for ME!
-Ashley Rideauex, Eric B. Anthony and BGB provided a space that was unapologetically Black, warm and buzzing with fabulous talent.
+I then saw an instagram post for an online class at BGB that focused on the needs of Black Artists.
+BGB provided a space that was unapologetically Black, warm and buzzing with fabulous talent.

-When the class was over I got my first quarantine self-tape.
-I wanted a Black man as a reader and I had my new community of Black artists from BGB (there were only a handful of Black students in my graduate program and I had been in the mommy pool).
-I looked down the class roster and texted Clinton Lowe and he said, "I'm available in the morning" we did that thang in 10-15 minutes, I sent it in and BOOM booked it!
+When the class was over my agent called me with my first quarantine self-tape audition.
+I wanted a Black man as a reader and I had my new community of Black artists from BGB to chose from.
+I looked down the class roster and texted my class mate Clinton.
+He said, "I'm available in the morning."
+We did that thang in 10-15 minutes.
+I sent it in and BOOM booked it!